sevenseasofbri/Orbital-README/README.md

 **As we progress and add more features we will follow  Liskov's Substitution Principle while implementing class single dependence.**

 ### Current Testing and Security Features

-1. Like all programs, ours had bugs like delayed responses in autocomplete and the coordinate searching.
-We were able to fix those bugs through tracking via console.log and performed at least **30 different unit location testing** to ensure that our algorithm was working as it was supposed to.
-This was followed by **integration testing**  with other features like calendar and a **15 rounds of manual acceptance tesing**.
+1. Like many programs, ours had bugs like delayed responses in autocomplete and the coordinate searching.
+We were able to fix those bugs through tracking via **console.log()** and performed at least **30 different unit location testing** to ensure that our algorithm was working as it was supposed to.
+This was followed by **integration testing**  with other features like calendar and download PDF and a additional **15 rounds of manual acceptance tesing** before we recorded our video. **Typically system testing was performed everyday atleast 10 times in the last week owing to most of the features we implemented this week.**

-2. Our Calendar features also had unknown bugs to begin with like the feature of recurrence that we had to disable.
-We tested the ability of it to set reminders and we were able to recieve those notifications on our mobile Phones.
+2. Our Calendar features also had unknown bugs to begin with like the **feature of reccurrence** that we had to disable.
+We tested the ability of it to **set reminders and we were able to receive those notifications** on our mobile Phones.
 This was resolved again with **intergartion and system testing** as it depended on the itinereary stored.

 **Security feature**

-3. For our Login page, if the backend detects that the user is not registered an incorrect input alert and redirects back to the Registration page.
+3. For our Login page, if the backend detects that the **user is not registered an incorrect input alert and redirects back to the Registration page**.
 This feature can be seen in the video.
-We also used jwt auth to ensure that user information is kept private through encoding and decoding during Login/Registration
+We also used **jwt auth to ensure that user information is kept private through encoding and decoding during Login/Registration**.